thisistharun/Samrank-Reproduce/README.md

 # SamRank Reproduce
-We are reproducing the paper "[SAMRank: Unsupervised Keyphrase Extraction using Self-Attention Map in BERT and GPT-2](https://aclanthology.org/2023.emnlp-main.630)"
+To reproducing the paper "[SAMRank: Unsupervised Keyphrase Extraction using Self-Attention Map in BERT and GPT-2](https://aclanthology.org/2023.emnlp-main.630)"

 ## Requirements